googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 The following code is generated in the VTT Talk Window.

 **YAnchor (28, 167)** Moves point 28 to the control value listed in the ‘Control Program’, that corresponds to the Devanagari, Main Flat Headline Height, (cvt #167) and rounds this point to a grid line.
-(View > Control Program:  (167: 623 /* Main Flat Headline Height */)
+(View > Control Program:  (167: 623 /* Main Devanagari Flat Headline Height */)

 **YShift(28,26)** Shifts point 26, to a new position, relative to point 28’s new position on the grid, maintaining the same relative distance between the point 28 and point 26 as is in the original high resolution design of the outline.
 The shift command does not reference a cvt value and does not move the hinted point 26 to a full pixel grid line.
 Shift also does not default to a one pixel minimum used by the Link command.
 Using the Shift command will maintain a balanced visual weight, of this important Devanagari horizontal feature , across all variations.